Apply for Admission

 The freshman application should only be filed by students who have not attended other universities or colleges (with the exception of those students who are taking college-level courses while currently enrolled in high school).

 Complete the Transcript Request Form and give it to your guidance office or

 The transfer application should only be filed by students who have attended other universities or colleges after high school.

 We'll need your records from your current school.
-Download the and give it to previously attended school(s), requesting your transcript be sent to University of Indianapolis.
+Download the Transcript Request Form and give it to previously attended school(s), requesting your transcript be sent to University of Indianapolis.

 The international application should only be filed by freshmen or transfer students who are not citizens of the United States.

 This application should only be filed by individuals interested in programs within the School for Adult Learning.
 Don't forget to view the admission process for additional instructions!